VonHeikemen/lsp-zero.nvim/README.md

 ## You might not need lsp-zero

 Really.
-There is a good chance the only thing you want is the automatic setup of LSP servers.
+Out of [all the features](https://github.com/VonHeikemen/lsp-zero.nvim#features) this plugin offers there is a good chance the only thing you want is the automatic setup of LSP servers.
 Let me tell you how to configure that.

 You'll need these plugins: